prernajajodia/Zeta-Fintech/README.md

 *The major objective of the application is to help teenagers become financially literate and soon become financially independent*.

-Zeta Hacks acts as the perfect opportunity to bring this dream to reality and take our first step to reach the milestone of 10million financially educated Teenagers.
+Zeta Hacks provides the ideal opportunity to make this aspiration a reality and take the first step toward the goal of educating 10 million financially literate teenagers.

 # Installation